Maritime Museum, ca. 1754

 Life Preserver from the Minot's Light United States Light-House Establishment.

 The Maritime Museum is closed for the season.
-Check back in the spring for our 2024 opening dates!
+Check back in the spring for Summer 2025 hours!